iterative/dvc.org/content/docs/command-reference/stage/add.md

   the user to manage them separately.
 This is useful if the outputs are small enough to be tracked by Git directly; or large, yet you prefer to regenerate them every time (see `dvc repro`); or unwanted in storage for any other reason.
-Using this option will deactivate the <abbr>run-cache</abbr> for the stage.
+Using this option will deactivate the <abbr>run cache</abbr> for the stage.

 - `--outs-persist <path>` - declare output file or directory that will not be